oracle-livelabs/apex/custom-auth-apex/1-create-custom-auth-scheme/1-create-custom-auth-scheme.md

 This lab assumes you have:
 * Read through the [Workshop Introduction](?lab=0-introduction) and met all of the prerequisites outlined there

-## Task 0: Create an APEX application
+## Task 0: Create an APEX Application

 1. From your Oracle database, open APEX and sign into your APEX Workspace.